This feature is in Public Preview.

 Assign users and groups to the application

-This option syncs only users and groups assigned to the enterprise application, and is our recommended approach.
+Databricks recommends this option, which syncs only users and groups assigned to the enterprise application.

 Azure Active Directory does not support the automatic provisioning of nested groups to Azure Databricks.
-It is only able to read and provision users that are immediate members of the explicitly assigned group.
-As a workaround, you should explicitly assign (or otherwise scope in) the groups that contain the users who need to be provisioned.
+Azure Active Directory can only read and provision users that are immediate members of the explicitly assigned group.
+As a workaround, explicitly assign (or otherwise scope in) the groups that contain the users who need to be provisioned.
 For more information, see this FAQ.

-To start the synchronization of users and groups from Azure AD to Azure Databricks, toggle Provisioning Status on.
+To start synchronizing Azure Active Directory users and groups to Azure Databricks, click the Provisioning Status toggle.

 Test your provisioning setup: